threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ![farming_tf_wallet_46](./img/farming_tf_wallet_46.png)

 Click on the button to copy the Secret.
-The App will show a confirmation message.
+The app will show a confirmation message.

 ![farming_tf_wallet_47](./img/farming_tf_wallet_47.png)